KULeuven-Diepenbeek/osc-course/content/ch4-debugging/debugging-gdb.md

 Bootstrap gdb, disassemble the `main` function, and set breakpoints after each `malloc()` call using `b *[address]`.
 You can check the return value, stored at the register eax, with `i r eax`.
 {{% /task %}}

+How come something interesting is hidden in `eax` after calling `malloc()`?

+1. Because `eax` is the _return value_ register, or the **accumulator**.
+You should be familiar with it due to other Hardware-oriented courses.
+2. Because [malloc returns a void pointer](https://www.man7.org/linux/man-pages/man3/malloc.3.html) - read the `man` pages carefully!

+Interested in more useful registers to fiddle with?
+Check out `info registers` in the gdb console (`i r` is [an abbreviation](https://sourceware.org/gdb/current/onlinedocs/gdb/Registers.html#Registers)).

 ### 2.2 Without debug flags

 Now try to 'hack' the password using gdb without the `-g` compiler flag.
 Imagine someone has put up a binary file on the internet and you managed to download it.
 No source code available, and no debug information compiled in.
 The gdb tool still works, disassembling still works, but method information is withheld.
 That means calling `start` and `next` will **not** reveal much-needed information about each statement, and we will have to figure it out ourselves by looking at the disassembly information.